salveranushika/Core-Image-and-Vision/README.md

 }
 ```

-## Prepare the Input for the PoseNet Model
+## Prepare the input for the PoseNet model

 After receiving the captured image, the app wraps it in an instance of [`PoseNetInput`](x-source-tag://PoseNetInput), a custom feature provider, to resize the image to the specified size.